- 12 Dec 2024

 However, the limitation does not affect the current workflow — the customer proceeds through the nodes and receives the promo code on August 13 at 1:00 pm.
 Now, the customer will not be able to enter the workflow again until August 20 at 1:00 pm.

-Applied as soon as you launch the workflow
+Applied as soon as you launch the flow

-Once the system registers that a customer has passed through the workflow, this will not be reset even if you edit the workflow.
-This means that if you’ve limited the number of times the workflow can run for every customer to "Once", then the workflow will only be launched once for each customer that meets its conditions.
-If you later edit the workflow schedule and select "Every time" or "Periodically" instead, this will only apply to new customers and customers who have previously completed the workflow will not re-enter it.
+Once the system registers that a customer has passed through the flow, this will not be reset even if you edit the flow.
+This means that if you’ve limited the number of times the flow can run for every customer to "Once", then the flow will only be launched once for each customer that meets its conditions.
+If you later edit the workflow schedule and select "Every time" or "Periodically" instead, this will only apply to new customers and customers who have previously completed the flow will not re-enter it.

-You can set a date and time for when you’d like to start and end the workflow, which gives you more precision when it comes to automation.
+You can set a date and time for when you’d like to start and end the flow, which gives you more precision when it comes to automation.

-To set a workflow schedule, click on the cogwheel icon in the top right-hand corner.
+To set a flow schedule, click on the cogwheel icon in the top right-hand corner.

 "Start" — the workflow will only be launched for events that occur after the date and time specified here.